EMINCHEVA/EMINCHEVA/README.md

 Hi there

-# I am  El, a freshly made QA enthusiast with basic Python skills
+# I am  El, a freshly selfmade QA enthusiast with basic Python skills

  About me in 30 Secs
 - 🔭 Psychology background  with 20 years’ experience